Votega/.github/profile/README.md

 ## Data Pipeline

 Open States API → votega.org workflow → votega.org (live site).
-VoteGA.org then pushes the GA Legislators information to the ga-legislators repo and splits the file into house.json and senate.json.
-These files are available in a consumable format for anyone to use as they see fit.
+VoteGA.org then pushes information to a separate GA Legislators Repo and GA Executive Orders repo.
+These repos contain files on GA Legislators (House and Senate) and Governor Executive Orders in a consumable format for anyone to use as they see fit.

 <!--